mbenzekri/formulizer/docs/examples/primitive/boolean.md

 > to represent "not set/don't know" values.

 ## Basic Boolean Field
-A standard boolean field in Formulizer can be defined as:
+A standard boolean field in FzForm can be defined as:

 ```json
 {